St. George's Day 2023

 MAKE A CARDBOARD SHIELD

 Up to speed on your heraldry?
-Choose your colours, pick a fearsome beast as your charge, and make your own medieval shield with our walkthrough.
+Choose your colours, pick a fearsome beast as your charge, and make your own medieval shield.

-Although this dragon may be somewhat cuddlier than the one portrayed in the legend of St George, it is still a fearsome beast not to be trifled with!
+Although this dragon may be somewhat cuddlier than the one portrayed in the legend of St George, it is still a fantastic beast!
 Print out our dragon pattern and watch the step-by-step video tutorial to create your own fiery friend and celebrate this legendary tale.

 Download the patternWho was St George?